 4. Create label templates.

-It is recommended that you create a label template for each label type you want to print (there can only be one template for each type).
+The label templates define content of the PDF labels.
+It is recommended that you create a label template for each label type the department needs to print (there can only be one template for each type).
 In some cases, printing labels is disabled if a matching template does not exist.
 The templates are shared with the Blackbox 2.0 solution.

 - Select Add in the Label templates subsection.
 A dialogue opens.

 - Select Label type.
 This affects where the template will be available for use (for example, for medicine labels, laboratory sample labels etc.).

 - Select a PDF printer from the Preview on device drop-down list to view a preview of the template in the dialogue.

 - You can select a Template preset to use as such or as a basis for creating your own template.

 - In the Header, Body and Footer fields, you can add the texts for the different parts of the template.
 The preview updates as you make changes.
 If you need to change the sizes of the header, footer, and body areas, go back to the printer settings and adjust the top and bottom margins.